 In the gaming world, it is generally believed that the most exciting part of Perfect Dark is the upgrade from the initial version to an advance version.
 Perfect Dark took its cue from Goldeneye 007 as they share many gameplay similarities.
 Perfect Dark runs on an upgraded version that engages the gamer in a more extraordinary and advanced way than its predecessor, Goldeneye 007did.
 The high-resolution graphics mode, widescreen support, and Dolby Sound are by far unparalleled in the gaming world.
 Perfect Dark is a mission-based gaming experience that takes the gamer in a first-person shooter journey.
 It also features three multiplayer systems which test the player’s team affiliation and skill level.

 #16.
 Donkey Kong

 Donkey Kong 64 is a rescue mission adventure game designed to explore how the Gorilla Donkey Kong navigates the levels of an island to collect items and rescue his kidnapped friends from King K. Rool.
 Perhaps the reason for the creation f this adventure masterpiece is to teach players the value of friendship and the sacrifices that should be invested into a true friendship.
-It was no surprise when Donkey Kong 64 won E3 Game Critics award for best platform game in 1993; it was indeed well deserved for the astonishing brilliance behind it.
-It wouldn’t be wrong to submit that Donkey Kong 64 earned the remarkable credits from players and critics because of its structure which doesn’t confine the player to complete objectives in any order.
+It was no surprise when Donkey Kong 64 won E3 Game Critics award for best platform game in 1993; the game was indeed well deserved for the astonishing brilliance behind it.
+You wouldn’t be wrong to submit that Donkey Kong 64 earned the remarkable credits from players and critics because of its structure which doesn’t confine the player to complete objectives in any order.
 The player can fast travel between sections of the level in no particular order.